couchbaselabs/dcp-documentation/transport-spec.md

 Once a stream has finished streaming data or an error has occurred on that stream the consumer will be be notified with a stream end message.

 #####Stream End Error Codes

+The stream end message will contain a flags field in order to specify a reason for why the stream has ended.
+The error codes that may be received are shown below.

 * OK (0x00) - The tap stream has finished without error.
 * State Changed (0x01) - The state of the VBucket that is being streamed has changed to state that the consumer does not want to receive.